• Facebook

 Flavor Variations

-You can serve your potatoes as-is, or add any number of toppings to create sweet and savory flavor profiles.
+You can serve your mashed sweet potatoes as-is, or add any number of toppings to create sweet and savory flavor profiles.

 • Candied Bacon: Prepare the potatoes as directed.
 Cut up 8 slices of bacon into pieces and cook it in a frying pan.
 Stir in 1 tablespoon brown sugar and cook for 2 more minutes.
 Top mashed potatoes with candied bacon and serve.

 • Garlic and Herb: Melt 1 tablespoon of butter in a pan.
-Add 2 teaspoons minced garlic and 3 tablespoons assorted minced fresh herbs.
+Add 2 teaspoons minced garlic, a dash of black pepper and 3 tablespoons assorted minced fresh herbs such as fresh thyme, parsley or sage.
 Mix the garlic and herb butter into the sweet potatoes.

-• Caramelized Apple: Saute 3 peeled, sliced apples in 3 tablespoons of butter and 3 tablespoons of brown sugar.
+• Caramelized Apple: Sauté 3 peeled, sliced apples in 3 tablespoons of butter, 1/2 teaspoon of cinnamon and 3 tablespoons of brown sugar.
 Pour the apple mixture over the potatoes.

 You can even set up a mashed potato bar and put out plain mashed potatoes with a variety of toppings such as brown sugar, mini marshmallows, herbs, flavored butters and more.
-Your guests can assemble their own creations.
+Your guests can assemble their own creations to fit their taste.
 I did this once for a holiday party and it was a huge hit.

 Mashed yams topped with cooked apples.

 No matter how you decide to flavor your potatoes, they’re sure to be a success!
-This dish will definitely be on my Thanksgiving table this year.
+This mashed sweet potato recipe will definitely be on my Thanksgiving table this year.

 Mashed Sweet Potatoes Video